-As a reminder, do not request or require citizenship and identity documentation from individuals who have not declared that they are U.S. citizens.
-Non-citizens who apply for IM programs are not subject to this policy.
-Legal non-citizens are subject to the verification process through FDSH and SAVE and undocumented non-citizens do not have any status that can be verified.
-(See Process Help, Section 44.2.2.11 Immigrant/Refugee Verification, for instructions on using FDSH and Process Help, Chapter 82 SAVE, for instructions on using SAVE.)
-Undocumented non-citizens can apply for Emergency Medicaid or BadgerCare Plus Prenatal Program and should not be subject to the citizenship and identity verification policy.
+IM agencies must not request or require citizenship verification from persons who have not declared that they are U.S. citizens.
+Non-U.S. citizens who apply for IM programs are not subject to this policy.

+Legal non-U.S. citizens are subject to the verification process through Federal Data Services Hub (FDSH) and Systematic Alien Verification for Entitlements (SAVE), and undocumented non-U.S. citizens do not have any status that can be verified (see Process Help, Chapter 82 SAVE) Undocumented non-U.S. citizens can apply for Emergency Medicaid or BadgerCare Plus Prenatal Program and are not subject to the citizenship verification policy.
+They also do not have to verify their identity.

-When an individual who had legal non-citizen status subsequently gains U.S. citizenship, this is recorded in SAVE.
-Therefore, SAVE can be used to verify these individuals' citizenship.
-The verification result from SAVE will be "individual is a US Citizen."
-See Process Help Chapter 82 SAVE for instructions on using SAVE.
-These individuals still need to provide proof of identity.
+When a person who had legal non-U.S.-citizen status subsequently gains U.S. citizenship, this is recorded in SAVE.
+Therefore, SAVE can be used to verify these persons' U.S. citizenship.
+The verification result from SAVE will be "individual is a US Citizen" (see Process Help, Chapter 82 SAVE).
+These persons still must provide proof of identity.

-7.2.7.6 Individuals in Institutional Care Facilities
+7.2.7.6 Persons in Institutional Care Facilities

-Disabled individuals in institutional care facilities may have their identity attested to by the facility director or administrator when nothing else is available.
+Applicants with a disability in institutional care facilities may have their identity (if required) attested to by the facility director or administrator when nothing else is available.
 Use the Statement of Identity for Persons in Institutional Care Facilities (F-10175) for this purpose.
-A medical institution can be, but is not limited to, an SNF, ICF, IMD, and hospitals.
+A medical institution can be, but is not limited to, skilled nursing facilities, intermediate care facilities, institutes for mental disease, and hospitals.